-- 2 tsp. cornstarch dissolved into 2 tsp. water
+- 2 teaspoons cornstarch dissolved into 2 tbsp. water

 - Cut the tofu widthwise into 1/2-inch slices.
 Then cut each slice widthwise into 1/2-inch by 1 1/2-inch sticks.
-Put the pieces in a ziplock bag and add the vegetable broth, 1 tbsp. wine, and 1 tbsp. soy sauce.
+Put the pieces in a ziplock bag and add the vegetable broth, 1 tbsp. wine, 1 tbsp. soy sauce, and black pepper.
 Let it marinate, turning the bag every few minutes, while you prepare the vegetables and sauce.

 - In a small bowl or measuring cup, mix together the vinegars, 2 tbsp. soy sauce, 1 tbsp. wine, agave nectar or sugar, chili garlic paste, and sesame oil.
 Set aside.

 - Peel and slice the water chestnuts and cut each slice into shreds, about three pieces per slice.
 Slice the green onions thinly, separating the dark green tops from the light green and white parts.

 - Heat a large non-stick skillet over medium-high heat.
 Add the light-colored scallion slices, the garlic, and the ginger, and stir-fry for 1-2 minutes.
 Remove from the skillet and set aside.